tcnksm/rbdock/README.md

 [![Gem Version](https://badge.fury.io/rb/rbdock.png)](http://badge.fury.io/rb/rbdock)

-Generate Dockerfile to build ruby ready image.
+Dockerfile to prepare ruby is almost common, so generate it.
+This is still experimetal and under construction.

 ## Installation